-Peer pressure can lead to eating disorders. make sure your teen is prepared.
-People of any age can be affected by pressure from their peers, the media and even their families but it is worse when you're a teenager at school.
+Peer pressure can lead to eating disorders.
+People of any age can be affected by pressure from their peers, the media and even their families, but it is worse when you're a teenager at school.

-Linda Buchan, a registered psychologist, explained why peer pressure can be a major factor in how teenagers developing eating disorders to the Calgary Herald.
+Linda Buchan, a registered psychologist, explained to the Calgary Herald why peer pressure can be a major factor in how teenagers are developing eating disorders.

 She said: "Some kids will go through a phase of starving themselves because their friends are doing it.
 When they are on their own they might be fine, but for others it is a trigger for a lifelong struggle."